jfxueX/bash/commands/local/sed.md

 - Copy the input line into the pattern space.

-- Apply the first
-sed command on the pattern space, if the address restriction is true.
+- Apply the first sed command on the pattern space, if the address restriction is true.

-- Repeat with the next sed expression, again

-operating on the pattern space.
+- Repeat with the next sed expression, again operating on the pattern space.

 - When the last operation is performed, write out the pattern space

-and read in the next line from the input file.
+- and read in the next line from the input file.

-## Printing with p
+## Printing with `p`

 Another useful command is the print command:
-"p."
+`p`.
 If
 sed wasn't started with an
-"-n" option, the
+`-n` option, the
-"p" command will duplicate the input.
+`p` command will duplicate the input.
 The command

     sed 'p'